hemantsathish/94879_HW1/README.md

-# Real-Time ML Model Monitoring with Kafka and Evidently
+# Real-Time ML Model Monitoring with Kafka and Evidently - Run Book

 A production-grade machine learning pipeline for air quality prediction (CO levels) with real-time streaming inference, drift detection, and performance monitoring using Kafka, FastAPI, Evidently, Prometheus, and Grafana.